wusai2333/trib/doc/lab2.md

 ***

-In addition to normal errors, it might also return IO errors if the implementation needs to communicate to a remote part.
-Returning a nil error means that the call is successfully executed; returning a non-nil error means that the call might be successfully executed or not.
+In addition to normal errors, these calls might also return IO errors if the implementation needs to communicate to a remote part.
+Returning a nil error means that the call is successfully executed;
+returning a non-nil error means that the call might be successfully executed or not.

 Note that `trib/ref` package contains a reference implementation for `trib.Server` (which use tried in the lab setup).